AdamGee99/big_data_bowl_2026_prediction/README.md

 **Key Findings:**
   - Defense harder to predict than offense.
 Offense generally go where ball is landing but defense may go or may be already gaurding another player.
-  - Predominantly important features were kinematics, then ball landing point features, then various time features.
+  - Predominantly important features were kinematics, especially in speed, acceleration models.
+Then ball landing point features, then various time features.
 Surprisingly, the player-player features did not seem to help much.
-  - embedding players would probably allow model to learn more player to player differences.
+  - Embedding players would probably allow model to learn more player to player differences.